marcojakob/code.makery.ch/collections/blog/14-04-18-javafx-8-dialogs.md

 ## How To Use ControlsFX Dialogs

 1. Download the latest **ControlsFX** zip file from the [ControlsFX Website](http://fxexperience.com/controlsfx/).
 (It is also available as Maven dependency if you prefer to use Maven.)
+**Important: The ControlsFX version must be `greater than 8.0.6` as there was a breaking change introduced in that version.**

 2. Inside the zip file you should find a `controlsfx-8.x.x.jar` file.
 Add the jar file to your JavaFX 8 project (usually inside a `lib` subfolder).
 **Note: ControlsFX will only work on JavaFX 8.0 or later.
 Make sure you are using JDK 8 or later in your project.**

 3. Add the jar file to your project's classpath: In Eclipse *right-click on the jar file* | *Build Path* | *Add to Build Path*.
 Now Eclipse knows about the library.

 4. Now ControlsFX is ready to be used.
 Add one of the following code snippets to create a Dialog.